peter-cyber-create/ndc-frontend/SETUP_COMPLETE.md

 ---

-**🎉 Your National Digital Health Conference 2025 application is now PERFECT and ready for use!**
+**🎉 Your NACNDC & JASHConference 2025 application is now PERFECT and ready for use!**